-402 Power of Attorney [R-11]
+402 Power of Attorney

 37 CFR 1.34.
-Recognition for representation.

-(a) When a registered attorney or agent acting in a representative capacity appears in person or signs a paper in practice before the Patent and Trademark Office in a patent case, his or her personal appearance or signature shall constitute a representation to the Patent and Trademark Office that under the provisions of this Subchapter and the law, he or she is authorized to represent the particular party in whose behalf he or she acts.
-In filing such a paper, the registered attorney or agent should specify his or her registration number with his or her signature.
+Recognition for representation. (a) When a registered attorney or agent acting in a representative capacity appears in person or signs a paper in practice before the Patent and Trademark Office in a patent case, his or her personal appearance or signature shall constitute a representation to the Patent and Trademark Office that under the provisions of this part and the law, he or she is authorized to represent the particular party in whose behalf he or she acts.
+In filing such a paper, the attorney or agenture.
 Further proof of authority to act in a representative capacity may be required.